ujjalsuttradhar/push-notifications/README.md

 6. Open webservice/classes/send_push_service.php and and update $passphrase
 7. Build the push-ios app using XCode
 7. Run push-ios in a device
 7. Open webservice/index.php which will show a list of devices.
-Select anyone of them and press submit to send a push notification
+Select anyone of iOS type and press submit to send a push notification

 # Information about Apple push notification